Walker-TW/CV/README.md

 I also had the unique experience of living and working in a small town (Gyeongju) in South Korea where daily communication was made more difficult by a severe language barrier.
 So I began to develop my communication skills learning Korean, taking extra care to ensure clarity with my co-workers and integrating myself in the community.
 I take pride in having developed my communication skills so that I can be understood by anyone.
 This all came in my hospitality career, both as a supervisor in charge of multiple individuals as well as a bartender with patrons.

-Overall my experience tecahing and in hospitality has made me a strong communicator and much more sensitive to how important it is in all aspects of work.
+Overall my experience teaching and in hospitality has made me a strong communicator and much more sensitive to how important it is in all aspects of work.

 #### Self-Driven